rain84/Z/readme.md

 # Async-tiny

-##### A very tiny helper for working with Promise-workflow, which works around native "Promise"-object and which can help to work with async stuff and promises in more simple way.
+>  **_[Async-tiny](https://github.com/rain84/async-tiny)_** is a very tiny helper for working with Promise-workflow, which works around native "Promise"-object and which can help to work with async stuff and promises in more simple way.
 You should only receive "defer"-argument in your custom async functions , and invoke "resolve" or "reject" on it.

+*Issues should be reported on the async-tiny [issue tracker](https://github.com/rain84/async-tiny/issues).*

 ##### Your typical async-workflow will be looking like this